Important Information

 • Market researchers

 These firms may get in touch with you on our behalf to ask you for your opinions and feedback.
 Sometimes these firms will combine what you tell them with data from other sources to study it.
-They will use this to produce market trend reports and advice that help us understand our customers’ point of view, so that we can improve the way we work as a business.
+They’ll use this to help us understand our customers’ point of view, so we can improve the way we work as a business.

 This might be a legal firm, IT supplier or consultancy.

-Advertisers and technology providers that you use (such as websites you visit, social networks, and providers of apps and smart devices)
+• Advertisers and technology providers that you use, such as websites you visit, social media, and providers of apps and smart devices.

 This is so that: